 For the requirements explained in this guideline, you can keep records in a machine-readable or electronic form, as long as a paper copy can be readily produced from it.
-For example, if you have a document imaging system, you do not have to produce the original document for these purposes, as long as you can print the imaged one processed.
-This provides the date and time the report was received along with its identification number.
+For example, if you have a document imaging system, you do not have to produce the original document for these purposes, as long as you can print the imaged one.